 - standard OS maintenance tasks and activities;

-- virtualization (running multiple operating systems on one PC), including VMware, Xen and Amazon EC2.
+- virtualization (running multiple operating systems on one PC), including VMware, Xen, and Amazon EC2.

 The DevOps methodology (development and operations, practices for increasing the software development and operation processes’ efficiency through their continuous integration and the interaction of specialists using automation tools) is well-suited for setting up automation in the cloud.
-If your company does not apply DevOPs yet, the transition to SaaS implies the implementation of DevOps (Selenium, Appium) anyway.
+If your company does not apply DevOps yet, the transition to SaaS implies the implementation of DevOps (Selenium, Appium) anyway.
 DevOps inclusion in the early stages creates the basis for design and architecture evolution, creating a template to apply automation to the next levels of the system in the future.

-Trust Azoft in cloud migration
+Trust Azoft in Cloud Migrations